ZekunWang/HappyTweets/README.md

 * [x] Show embedded video in details activity
 * [x] Implement navigation drawer
 * [x] Implement CollapsingToolbarLayout
+* [x] Click any profile image at any fragment or activity to view user profile

 ## Video Walkthrough